-The Company currently does not have any legally filed trademarks for the names Sysorex.
-The Company owns trademarks relating to products and services of AirPatrol Corporation, in addition to two patents and thirteen pending patents world-wide.
-The awarded patents were issued September 16, 2014 and September 23, 2014 and are for approximately 22 years and 21 years, respectively.
+The Company currently does not have any legally filed trademarks for the name Sysorex.
+The Company owns trademarks relating to products and services of AirPatrol Corporation, in addition to three patents and ten pending patents world-wide.
+The awarded patents were issued September 23, 2015, September 23, 2014 and September 16, 2014.
 Sysorex is investigating a trademark for its name and is actively seeking future acquisitions, which may involve the acquisition of intellectual property.
 Management believes that use of the Company's intellectual property does not infringe upon any rights held by other parties.